abdullin/sim-cpu/readme.md

 # SimCPU

 This is a reference project for simulating event-driven systems and understanding the passing of time.
+It is a part of the materials for two R&D
+projects:

+1. Deterministic simulation of event-driven systems (see [context](https://abdullin.com/sku-vault/2017-07-15-high-availability-and-performance/)).
+2. Event-driven view engine (or "event-driven mainframe").

 ![screenshot](screenshot.png)